bramley/phplist-plugin-ckeditor/README.md

 The width and height of the editor window can be specified on the Settings page.

 The location of a directory where KCFinder can store uploaded images can be specified on the Settings page.
-The location entered here will over-ride the UPLOADIMAGES_DIR value, if set, in config.php.
+The location entered here will override the UPLOADIMAGES_DIR value, if set, in config.php.

-Note that KCFinder will create two subdirectories, images and .thumbs, within the specified directory to store the full-size and thumbnail images.
+Note that KCFinder will create two subdirectories within the specified directory to store the full-size and thumbnail images.
+The sub-directory for full-size images can be configured on the Settings page.
+The default value of `image` is fine for a new installation and for upgrading from FCKEditor.

 ## Custom configuration ##
 Other settings for the editor can be placed in a custom configuration file.
 This file needs to be within the web root and its